gavinlyonsrepo/ST7735_TFT_RPI/README.md

 ----------------------

 In example/src/main.cpp file.
-There are three sections in "Setup()" function where user can make adjustmentsto select for SPI type used, PCB type used and screen size.
+There are three sections in "Setup()" function where user can make adjustments to select for SPI type used, PCB type used and screen size.

 1. USER OPTION 1 SPI/GPIO TYPE
 2. USER OPTION 2 SCREEN SECTION